kohlidevops/DevOpsWithAWS/Part-2: Create Your First Pipeline Between S3 Buckets.md

-### How to deploy the artifacts to multiple S3 bucket using same Pipeline
+### How to deploy the artifacts to multiple S3 bucket using same Pipeline?

-You can create multiple S3 bucket with public access enabled, then create a static website hosting
+You can create multiple S3 bucket with public access enabled, then create a static website hosting, and add a bucket policy

+Dont forget to update the Deploy-Policy for new S3 bucket in CodePipeline Service role Policy

 To add this deployment in Pipeline to edit the Pipeline and edit the stage to add a new action in Deploy stage